 The parsha begins with Yosef’s interpretation of Pharaoh’s dreams and his subsequent rise to power in Mitzrayim.
 On close analysis of the dialogue between Pharaoh and Yosef we can discern fundamental differences in their hashkafas hachaim.
 Pharaoh was an idol worshipper and in particular he, like all Mitzrim, worshipped the River Nile, their most vital source of sustenance.
-In describing his dream, Pharaoh says that he was “standing over the River.”
-The simple understanding of this passuk is that it is telling us Pharaoh’s physical location with regard to the Nile.
-However, this also teaches us about his attitude to his god - the passuk stresses that he was standing over the Nile in a position of superiority, this does not seem to be a respectful way in which to relate to ones god.
+In describing his dream, Pharaoh says that he was “standing over the River. ” The simple understanding of this passuk is that it is telling us Pharaoh’s physical location with regard to the Nile.
+However, the Medrash says that it also teaches us about his attitude to his god - the passuk stresses that he was standing over the Nile in a position of superiority, this does not seem to be a respectful way in which to relate to ones god.
 It symbolizes that Pharaoh’s worship of the Nile was not for the benefit of the Nile, it was for his own gain - he needed the Nile so he appeased it with worship, but ultimately the Nile was serving him, not the other way around.
 The Mitzrim’s attitude towards their god is even more starkly demonstrated by the behavior of the Pharaoh that lived in the time of Moshe Rabbeinu.
-He used to go out to the river in the early morning in order to fulfill his bodily functions in it, hardly a great show of respect for one’s god!
-Chazal go even further and say that he believed that he actually created the Nile!
+He used to go out to the river in the early morning in order to fulfill his bodily functions in it , hardly a great show of respect for one’s god!
+Chazal go even further and say that he believed that he actually created the Nile !
 These sources indicate that the Mitzrims’ avoda of their gods stemmed from a desire to get what they needed from them - the Nile was ultimately there to serve them.

 Pharaoh’s attitude stands in stark contrast to Yosef Hatzadik.
 He demonstrates tremendous subservience to Hashem in his response to Pharaoh’s request to interpret the dreams.
-His first words to Pharaoh are, “this is beyond me, it is Hashem who will respond to Pharaoh’s welfare.”
-Every year we read this passuk and give it little thought, but with some reflection we can begin to fathom how incredible Yosef’s words are; he has been imprisoned in a hell-hole for 12 years and is finally given a golden opportunity to attain freedom.
+His first words to Pharaoh are, “this is beyond me, it is Hashem who will respond to Pharaoh’s welfare. ” Every year we read this passuk and give it little thought, but with some reflection we can begin to fathom how incredible Yosef’s words are; he has been imprisoned in a hell-hole for 12 years and is finally given a golden opportunity to attain freedom.
 If only he can appease Pharaoh he can have a new start in life.
 He knew that Pharaoh did not believe in the Jewish G-d, he believed that he himself was a god and that his arrogance was unmatched: What would a person say in such circumstances?
 Yosef would have been justified in thinking that now was not the right time to attribute everything to G-d and that he would surely be justified in selling himself and his talents as much as possible.
 Yet Yosef did not hesitate to attribute all of his talents to G-d.
 This is a remarkable display of subservience and bittul atsmo, which stands in stark contrast to the arrogance of Pharaoh with regard to his god.
 Yosef’s mida of subservience to G-d was inherited from Avraham Avinu.
-Whilst Pharaoh stood over his god, Hashem says to Avraham, “Go before me.”
-The emphasis here is that Avraham placed himself under G-d, not standing over Him.
+Whilst Pharaoh stood over his god, Hashem says to Avraham, “Go before me. ” The emphasis here is that Avraham placed himself under G-d, not standing over Him.
 This symbolizes that Avraham was not serving G-d because of a selfish desire to attain what he wanted, rather he nullified his own desires and only wanted to fulfill Ratson Hashem.
 Consequently, he followed Hashem’s instructions even when he did not understand them, to the extent that when he was commanded to kill his son, he did not hesitate to do so.